THE CAMINO BY BIKE

 You should be cycling as light as possible in order to avoid falling off and also to make climbing and descending easier.
 Please remember that if you do not want to carry your bags you can send your suitcase or rucksack from hostel to hostel with us.
 If you carry them, balance the weight.
 A useful tip is to take a bag on the handlebar with your Pilgrims Passport and other documents.

-When you get to Santiago, if you want to enjoy the city without your bike you have two options, you can send it back that day itself or you can leave it in our lockers.
+When you get to Santiago, if you want to enjoy the city without your bike you have two options, you can send it back that day itself or you can leave it in our luggage storage.
 Both things are possible at our Correos office at Rúa do Franco, 150 metres away from the Cathedral.

 Most cities and towns will have repair shops where you can service your bike.
 However, take into account that there are some small villages where there are hardly any shops.
 You should have some basic tools with you.